Nice to meet you.

 For more example templates, check out these free downloadable letter templates that you can customize with your own information and start sending to valuable donors!

-Sometimes the best way of understanding how to do something is by taking a look at powerful examples that others have completed in the past.
-That’s why we’ve compiled these four top-tier donation thank-you letters from nonprofits just like yours.
-Read through these examples and pick out some best practices you’d like to emulate in your own letters!
+Sometimes, the best way to understand how to do something is by looking at powerful examples that others have completed in the past.
+That’s why we’ve compiled these four top-tier donation thank-you letters from nonprofits like yours.
+Read these examples and pick out some best practices you’d like to emulate in your letters!

 DonorsChoose

-DonorsChoose works with students and teachers across the globe to collect and distribute valuable resources to underfunded schools.
-Then, the students who receive these supplies send back personalized, heart-warming thank-you letters to the donors that support their education.
+DonorsChoose works with students and teachers worldwide to collect and distribute valuable resources to underfunded schools.
+The students who receive these supplies then send personalized, heart-warming thank-you letters to the donors who support their education.

 Here are two examples of thank-you letters from elementary school children demonstrating their appreciation for various donated school supplies: